Dr Izzy Jayasinghe

 Principal investigator & Lecturer in Cardiovascular Sciences

-I completed my university studies (BSc Hons with a major in Cardiovascular Biology and PhD in Physiology) in the University of Auckland, New Zealand.
+I completed my university studies (BSc.
+1st class Hons with a major in Cardiovascular Biology and PhD in Physiology) in the University of Auckland, New Zealand.
 My postdoctoral trainings were in the Department of Physiology of the University of Auckland (2010-2011), School of Biomedical Sciences of the University of Queensland, Australia (2011-2013) and the College of Physics of the University of Exeter, UK (2013-2015).
 I am currently one of 10 principal investigators in the Cellular Cardiology consortium in the School of Biomedical Sciences and lead the Nanoscale Microscope Group.

 I obtained a BSc.
-(Hons) Human Physiology (International) from The University of Leeds.
+(1st class Hons) Human Physiology (International) from The University of Leeds.
 As part of this degree, I undertook a year of study in the USA where I focussed upon how the body responds to extreme conditions, such as exercise.
 Back in the UK, my interest developed in cardiology through a summer vacation studentship at The University College London Institute of Child Health, which focused upon growth in congenital heart disease.
 This interest was furthered still by a research project at The University of Leeds investigating the effect of creatine kinase inhibition on the mechanical and electrical activity of the heart.

 Currently, I am undertaking a PhD at The University of Leeds.
 This research is focused upon analysing the relationship between local structure and calcium signalling within a cardiomyocyte.
 To uncover this relationship I am utilising the Nobel Prize winning technique of super-resolution microscopy known as DNA-PAINT.